Carbon-Twelve-C12/supernova/docs/SuperNova_Foundation.md

 ### 2.7 Community & Airdrops

-The 5% allocated to Community & Airdrops is distributed through:
+The 4.5% allocated to Community & Airdrops is distributed through:

 - Community incentive programs
 - User adoption campaigns
 - Proof-of-participation airdrops
 - Protocol usage rewards
 - Stakeholder governance participation

+### 2.8 Liquidity Reserve

+The 2% allocated to the Liquidity Reserve is managed by the Treasury Committee and is used for:

+- Initial liquidity provision on DEXes
+- Professional market making
+- Strategic investment framework
+- Market stability

 ## 3. Operational Expenses and Token Sales